ariellev/RepData_PeerAssessment1/README.md

 ## Dear Coursera Peers,

 I forgot unfortunately to commit the md File to GitHub while submitting the work last week.
 Only today, during the evaluation phase that i noticed that it was missing.
-Please consider it when evaluating.
-You can alternatively watch the report in rpubs. http://rpubs.com/ariellev/PA1_template
+The Rmd is of course complete.
+All plots can be found under the "figures" folder.
+You can alternatively review the report in rpubs. http://rpubs.com/ariellev/PA1_template